 Skip to main content

-Current Voices Summer STEAM Camp
+Current Voices: High School Summer STEAM Academy

 Students at the Roanoke River

-What a great way to kick off summer 2025!
-A group of rising 8th-10th graders attended the Current Voices STEAM Academy and spent a week learning all about the Roanoke River through a variety of academic lenses.
+Last year students spent a week learning all about the Roanoke River through a variety of academic lenses.
 With visits to the river to study biology and environmental humanities, classroom sessions on psychology, history, and writing, tours of campus including a photography and media class, a service project, and college readiness conversations, the week was a great blend of learning, connection, and future-planning.

 ✅ Take hands-on classes with Roanoke College professors in Biology, Environmental Studies, English, Anthropology, History, Psychology, and Media/Photography